becauseofAI/DetNet-Keras/README.md

 # DetNet-Keras
-An implementation of DetNet with Keras.
+An implementation of DetNet with Keras(now only detnet59 network structure).